Records with Sonobeat in 1967 & 1968

 We move up to February 1968, when Sonobeat is starting over with Shiva's Headband at the Vulcan.
 The February '68 tracks, Kaleidoscoptic and There's No Tears, are completed with vocal overdubs and scheduled as Sonobeat's third rock release (Rs-103), but now it's the band that isn't pleased with the recordings: the rhythm and bass guitars, along with band founder Spencer Perkins' amplified violin, are "tapped" at their amp outputs and run directly into Sonobeat's mixer rather than miked in front of the amp speakers.
 "Tapping" necessarily alters the recorded sound of amplified instruments.
 Early in its lifecycle, when it has too few qualify microphones to cover the speaker boxes of every amplified instrument in a band, Sonobeat has no choice but to use the tapping technique (ironically used regularly nowadays in recording studios everywhere and called "direct injection").

 Shiva's Headband is formed in Austin in 1967 by Spencer Perskins and his wife, Susan, and includes Shawn Siegel, Kenny Parker, Bob Tom Reed, and Jerry Barnett.
 Shiva's becomes the official house band of Austin's Vulcan Gas Company (taking that coveted spot from The Conqueroo in 1968).
-Shiva's helps finance the launch of the Vulcan's successor, Armadillo World Headquarters.
+The band and its manager Eddie Wilson help finance the launch of the Vulcan's successor in Austin, Armadillo World Headquarters.
 Shiva's performs on an all-star program at the Texas Pop Festival during Labor Day weekend in 1969.
 The band goes on to record an album for Capitol Records, Take Me To The Mountains, which has become a cult classic of the '60s psychedelic music era.

 Jerry Barnett: drums